On the temporal tweezing of cavity solitons: Abstract

 \section{Abstract}

 {

-Motivated by the work of J.K.~Jang et al., Nat.~Commun.~ {\bf 6}, 7370 (2015), where the authors experimentally tweeze cavity solitons in a passive loop of optical fiber, we study the amenability to tweezing of cavity solitons as the properties of a localized tweezer are varied.
+Motivated by the work of J.K.~Jang et al., Nat.~Commun.~{\bf 6}, 7370 (2015), where the authors experimentally tweeze cavity solitons in a passive loop of optical fiber, we study the amenability to tweezing of cavity solitons as the properties of a localized tweezer are varied.
 The system is modeled by the Lugiato-Lefever equation, a variant of the complex Ginzburg-Landau equation.
-We produced an effective, localized, trapping tweezer potential by assuming a Gaussian phase-modulation of the holding beam.
-The potential for tweezing is then assessed as the width, the total (temporal) displacement and speed of the tweezer are varied and corresponding phase diagrams are presented.
-As the relative speed of the tweezer is increased we find four possible dynamical scenarios: (a) successful tweezing, (b) release and recapture, (c) destruction due to absorption, and (d) release without recapture of the cavity soliton.
-We also deploy a non-conservative variational approximation (NCVA) based on a Lagrangian description which reduces the original no-Hamiltonian partial differential equation to a set of coupled ordinary differential equations on the cavity soliton parameters.
-We show how the NCVA is capable of predicting the threshold in the tweezer parameters for successful tweezing.
-Through the numerical study of the Lugiato-Lefever equation and its NCVA reduction, we have developed a process to identify regions of successful tweezing which can aid in the experimental design and reliability of temporal tweezing used for information processing.
+We produce an effective, localized, trapping tweezer potential by assuming a Gaussian phase-modulation of the holding beam.
+The potential for tweezing is then assessed as the total (temporal) displacement and speed of the tweezer are varied, and corresponding phase diagrams are presented.
+As the relative speed of the tweezer is increased we find two possible dynamical scenarios: successful tweezing and release of the cavity soliton.
+We also deploy a non-conservative variational approximation (NCVA) based on a Lagrangian description which reduces the original dissipative partial differential equation to a set of coupled ordinary differential equations for the cavity soliton parameters.
+We illustrate the ability of the NCVA to accurately predict the separatrix between successful and failed tweezing.
+This showcases the versatility of the NCVA to provide a low-dimensional description of the experimental realization of the temporal tweezing. }